-Linear's Karri Saarinen recently wrote that design is more than code.
-His argument: the industry is collapsing the nuanced work of designing the problem into the tactical act of designing the solution.
-We're shipping faster than ever while understanding less than ever about what we're shipping.
+Linear's Karri Saarinen calls this over-indexing on execution: the industry has collapsed the nuanced work of designing the problem into the tactical act of designing the solution.
+We ship faster than ever while understanding less than ever about what we're shipping.

-Because it's not just that teams choose to skip problem definition.
-It's that the entire toolchain rewards them for skipping it.
+He's right.
+And it's worse than he describes—because it isn't a choice teams make.
+It's a choice the toolchain makes for them.
 Every tool in the modern stack accelerates execution.
 Nothing enforces the thinking that should precede it.

 The Asymmetry